G. Rajesham Goud

 Godisela Rajesham Goud is an Indian politician in the state of Telangana.
-He was served as law minister in united Andhra Pradesh and later served as first chairman for Telangana State Finance Commission which was constituted in 2017.
+He was served as Law Minister in united Andhra Pradesh, and later served as the first chairman for Telangana State Finance Commission, constituted in 2017.

 Political career

 Rajesham Goud started his political journey with Telugu Desam Party and first elected as ZPTC and served as Karimnagar Zila Parishad Chairman.
 He was elected as a member of the legislative assembly from Jagtial constituency in 1985 and inducted as minister for Law in NTR's cabinet.